Energy giants face €114bn 'debt trap' if climate action delayed

 This figure represents what environmental economists call a "debt trap."

 Investments in large oil, coal, or gas projects are costly.
-Historically, fossil-fuel companies have borrowed most of the capital needed upfront, expecting to pay off the debt with future proceeds from oil or gas.
+Historically, fossil-fuel companies have borrowed most of the capital needed upfront, expecting to pay off the debt with future proceeds from selling fossil fuel-generated electricity.

 But due to climate change, infrastructure has to be replaced before debt has been repaid.
 This means debt becomes 'stranded' and has to be financed by other means.